 I've been an organic farmer for over 40 years, way before the certification process even began.
 For my family, organic practices on the Noni Farm are a way of life.
 We work with nature and all of its living organisms in the soil and in the plants.
 Healthy soil grows healthy trees and more potent Noni!

 Our Noni Fruit Leather is certified organic and non-GMO.
 All of our Noni Lotions are made from our Noni Fruit Leather.
 And more food for thought is what exactly is in the raw pulp of Noni to feed the cells of my body?
 There are an impressive array of over 165 beneficial compounds that research has identified in the raw pulp of Noni.

 SOME OF THE BENEFICIAL PHYTONUTRIENTS of Morinda Citrafolia (Noni):

-Scopoletin- analgesic and binds with serotonin, keeping levels elevated
+Scopoletin- pain reliever and binds with serotonin, keeping levels elevated

 Terpenes- help with cell rejuvenation increasing nutrient-ion exchange